genielabs/mig-protocols/README.md

 ## License

-This project is open source software, licensed under the terms of Apache license 2.0.
+This project is open source software, licensed under the terms of Apache License 2.0.
 See the [LICENSE](LICENSE) file for details.